redmms/console_snake/README.md

 This game is a stylized classical Snake, download it to get some pleasure, or to get useful code snippets such as various menus, color/font/code_page/cursor changing in console, special input, that restricts you to input anything except digits, examples of Windows.h input methods etc.

 The main logic is in Snake.cpp.
-Lots of useful functions are in PosControls.cpp, other files are different pages with menus and game.
+Lots of useful functions are in PosControls.cpp, other files are different pages with menus and the game.

 This is what you can change by options: